 Count count count and double check your counting.
 You can keep track of where you are by marking your pattern (paper or digital) in various ways, or you can just count.
 I don’t mark my patterns as I sometimes take a photo with my phone and hang it on my sewing frame.
 I then read the pattern directly from the photo (pic below).
 So make sure to double count, it really helps minimize mistakes.
 And tip #7 will really help you with not making counting mistakes.

 7. Gridding cross stitch

 For bigger pieces, gridding is a godsend and will save you hours of time (and your sanity) – you can see the video demonstration here of how to grid your cross stitch project with a fabric marker or mechanical pencil.
-Don’t forget to check that your chosen method of marking the fabric will erase/wash out cleanly before marking up your entire piece of fabric, and check the linked post for “issues” that can arise later with fabric markers.
+Don’t forget to check that your chosen method of marking the fabric will erase/wash out cleanly before marking up your entire piece of fabric, and check the linked post for “issues” that can arise later with fabric markers or mechanical pencils.
 If you prefer having a fool-proof method to grid your fabric that’s reusable, check out this post about how to grid your fabric using fishing line.

 8. Try making your own pattern

 If you’re wanting to make a quick gift or to help teach a child or beginner to stitch, here are some good tips to help you make a simple cross stitch pattern.
 You can use software or needlework graph paper and coloured pencils.

 9. Use a frame